elfredscom/atEX/terms.md

 "EXYZ Assets" include any software (including without limitation the website, the API, developer tools, sample source code), data, materials, content, documentation, patents, copyrights (including rights in derivative works), moral rights, rights of publicity, trademarks or service marks, logos and designs, trade secrets, and other intellectual property developed and/or provided by us or our affiliates to you.
 You are granted a non-exclusive and non-transferable licence to electronically access and use the EXYZ Assets only in the manner described in this Agreement.

-EXYZ or its licensors exclusively own all rights, title, and interest in the EMPAYG Assets.
-EMPAYG reserves all rights in EMPAYG Assets not expressly granted to you in this Agreement.
+EXYZ or its licensors exclusively own all rights, title, and interest in the EXYZ Assets.
+EXYZ reserves all rights in EXYZ Assets not expressly granted to you in this Agreement.

 You may not, and may not attempt to, directly or indirectly: